 Air Traffic Controllers control air traffic on and within vicinity of airport and movement of air traffic between altitude sectors and control centers according to established procedures and policies.
 Authorize, regulate, and control commercial airline flights according to government or company regulations to expedite and ensure flight safety.

-Air Traffic Controllers with little to no experience tend to make between $66780 and $86330 while the more experienced ones make over $150120 per year.
+Air Traffic Controllers with little to no experience tend to make between $68090 and $86900 while the more experienced ones can earn over $152830 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Air Traffic Controller is to move to a higher paying state like NH.
-Right now, the highest paying states for Air Traffic Controllers are NH, VA, GA, MN and NY.
+One of the easiest ways to increase your salary as an Air Traffic Controller is to move to a higher paying state like NH.
+Right now, the highest paying states for Air Traffic Controllers are NH, VA, IL, GA and TX.

-3 other factors that can increase your salary as An Air Traffic Controller is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Air Traffic Controller is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Air Traffic Controllers what degree they had when they got the job and most of them said they had a High School Diploma followed by Certificate.
+We asked other Air Traffic Controllers what degree they had when they got the job and most of them said they had a High School Diploma followed by a Post-Secondary Certificate.

 Pros and Cons